neuromancer/libmind/README.md

     packer -S python2-oger

+After that, just clone this repository, and execute:

+    make

+to compile the C code.
 Then you are ready to start playing with libmind.
-Just clone this repository and view/execute test_*.py files.

 ## Using libmind